AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

     end B;

-In this case, package :ada:`B` also has limited visibility of package :ada:`A`.
+Now, both packages :ada:`A` and :ada:`B` have limited visibility of each other.

 .. admonition:: In the Ada Reference Manual